yulu/yulu.github.io/_drafts/2023-08-24-kafka-notes-chapter4.md

 When consumer with static group membership restart, it will not trigger a rebalance. `session.timeout.ms` is used to detected whether they are really gone and rebalance is required.
 So we should select a good `session.timeout.ms` config to make sure restart of the consumer is within a acceptable delay and the consumer can catch up after restart.

-### Creating a Kafka Consumer and Subscribing to Topics
+### Creating a Kafka Consumer

-All you need is server uri, key and value deserializers
+All you need is server URI, key and value deserializers

 ```java
 Properties props = new Properties();